 While I love my baked salmon or pan seared salmon (they’re classics for a reason), this air fryer salmon really hits the spot if you’re looking for the easiest salmon recipe possible.
 And honestly, it’s foolproof – you’ll cook up the most perfect salmon filet, ever.
-I’m talking succulent insides, with a crust that’s actually crispy (like my air fryer chicken wings).
+That means moist and succulent insides, with an outside crust that’s actually crispy (like my air fryer chicken wings).

 The only nuance with cooking salmon in the air fryer is that you can only cook two salmon filets at a time (at least in my air fryer, yours may be different).
-Otherwise, it’s really a hands-off recipe once you add the seasoning on top (which also doesn’t require any measuring or prepping, you can just eyeball it).
-In other words, it’s the easiest weeknight dinner idea you’ve been looking for.
+Otherwise, it’s really a hands-off recipe once you add the seasoning on top (and by the way, those also don’t require any measuring or prepping, you can just eyeball it).
+So all in all, it’s an incredibly easy recipe that’s on repeat in my kitchen!

-If you’re a die-hard fan of my Dijon baked salmon, you’ll go head over heels for this recipe.
+If you’re a big fan of my Dijon baked salmon, you’ll go head over heels for this recipe.
 Each filet is lathered with Dijon mustard, and complemented with spices like paprika and garlic powder for a spiced touch.
-It’s not hot or spicy, just insanely flavorful.
+It’s not hot or spicy, just incredibly flavorful.

 - Salmon: Choose your favorite type of salmon – king, coho, or sockeye.
 You could also use steelhead trout!
 And keep reading for tips on fresh versus frozen salmon.

 - Dijon Mustard: The mustard keeps the top moist and adds that special oomph in flavor.
 You could also use stone ground mustard for added texture!